agasior093/it-interview/README.md

 }
 ```

-**Answer: ** `@Transactional` works only when annotated method is public and invoked from another bean.
+`@Transactional` works only when annotated method is public and invoked from another bean.
 Otherwise, the annotation will be silently ignored.
 At high level, Spring creates proxies for all the class / methods annotated with `@Transactional`.
 The proxy allows the framework to inject transactional logic before and after running the method.

 ### What is the difference between JPA, Hibernate and Spring Data?